 Good recruits include:

-- Any experts you have on the subject you’re writing about;
+- Any experts you have on the subject you’re writing about

-- Writing specialists; and
+- Writing and communications specialists

 - People who work with your customers on a daily basis (customer support staff, sales, etc.)

 Having someone who didn’t write the content offer review it is important — it’s often hard to spot mistakes or missed opportunities in the work you’ve already put so much time and effort into.

-Step 8: Plug Your Offer into a Campaign
+8. Plug Your Offer Into a Campaign.

 It’s not enough to just write and design an offer — you need to create a landing page, call-to-action (CTA), and a full campaign to help promote that offer so people can find it on your website.

 Write blog posts and promo emails related to the content offer.
 Then, put a CTA linked to the offer’s landing page in each related post or email.
 This helps guide website visitors and existing leads to the offer so they can engage with it (and, by extension, your brand).